Fort Sill celebrates 104 years of the Warrant Officer Corps

-“First and foremost, happy birthday,” said Col. Terry Clark, director of Training and Development and assistant commandant of the Field Artillery School.
-“You're the innovative integrators of emerging technologies and will support a wide range of Army missions throughout your career."
+“First and foremost, happy birthday,” Col. Terry Clark, director of Training and Development and assistant commandant of the Field Artillery School.
+“You’re the innovative integrators of emerging technologies and will support a wide range of Army missions throughout your career.

 Clark then went on to share his personal experiences with warrant officers during his time in the Army, including an exhilarating ride in AH-6 “Little Bird” helicopter flown by a founding member of the storied 160th Special Operations Aviation Regiment.
-He also included warrant officers in advice given to his son, a second lieutenant, stationed at Fort Campbell, Ky.
+He also included warrant officers in advice given to his son, a 2nd Lt., stationed at Fort Campbell Kentucky.

 “First, go find the brigade fire support noncommissioned officer,” Clark said.
 “And then, find the warrant officer.
 That’s the personal experience I have with (warrant officer’s) and continue to have with them.
 Our Army is extremely dependent on you and our soldiers who serve with you.”